Daily Hatha Yoga beneficial in case of Osteoporosis

 Hatha Yoga Poses included were:

-Tree, Triangle, Warrior II, Side-angle, Twisted triangle, Locust, Bridge, Supine hand-to-foot, Straight-legged twist, Bent-knee twist, Corpse pose.
+Tree, Triangle or Trikonasana, Warrior II, Side-angle, Twisted triangle, Locust or Shalabhasana, Bridge or Setu Bandhasana, Supine hand-to-foot, Straight-legged twist, Bent-knee twist, Corpse pose.

 Participants held each hatha yoga pose for 30 seconds in this research although in normal yoga class it is recommended to hold each yoga pose for 60 seconds.

-This yoga news is certainly a inspiration for others to start yoga practice because in USA alone 54 million aged 50 and older are affected by osteoporosis and low bone mass.
+This yoga news is certainly an inspiration for others to start yoga practice because in USA alone 54 million aged 50 and older are affected by osteoporosis and low bone mass.

 Study co-author and back pain specialist Loren Fishman, MD, says the more force you put on a bone, the more it reacts by building the bone — and yoga has the ability to put just enough pressure on the bones without breaking them.
 For more yoga related research news.